Last updated March 2021

 For the purpose of confirming your identity and membership status your image will also appear on the point of sale computer screens when you enter the Aquatic Centre.

-Information submitted when engaging in an online transaction with the Authority pass through a registered secure server.
+Information submitted when engaging in online transactions with SOPA, pass through a registered secure server which is operated by a third party.
 This server makes use of all available protective processes for the security of e-commerce information.
-However, the Authority does not accept any responsibility for security breaches that are beyond the Authority’s control.

 We may do the following with the information you have submitted: